Logging Amazon S3 API calls using Amazon CloudTrail - Amazon Simple Storage Service

 Logging Amazon S3 API calls using Amazon CloudTrail

-Amazon S3 is integrated with Amazon CloudTrail, a service that provides a record of actions taken by a user, role, or an Amazon service in Amazon S3.
-CloudTrail captures a subset of API calls for Amazon S3 as events, including calls from the Amazon S3 console and code calls to Amazon S3 API operations.
+Amazon S3 is integrated with Amazon CloudTrail, a service that provides a record of actions taken by a user, role, or an Amazon Web Service.
+CloudTrail captures all API calls for Amazon S3 as events.
+The calls captured include calls from the Amazon S3 console and code calls to the Amazon S3 API operations.
+Using the information collected by CloudTrail, you can determine the request that was made to Amazon S3, the IP address from which the request was made, when it was made, and additional details.

 Using CloudTrail logs with Amazon S3 server access logs and CloudWatch Logs